kekskurse/go-mail-admin/Readme.md

 ## API
 ### Domains
-Domain Action can be triggert by a http call to /api/v1/domain.
-Parameter can be transmitted as JSON-Body
+Domain Action can be triggered by a http call to /api/v1/domain.
+Parameter can be transmitted as JSON body:

 ```
 {